2026 New Aid Officers Workshop (NAOW)

 Erin Dunham - Chair

-Erin has been serving as a Financial Aid Advisor at San Jacinto College for the past three years.
+Erin has been serving as a Financial Aid Advisor at San Jacinto College for the past four years.
 In this role, she assists students with the financial aid process and helps them navigate crucial components such as FAFSA completion, verification processes, and financial aid appeals.
-These appeals include Satisfactory Academic Progress (SAP) appeals, Unusual Circumstances, and Special Circumstances.
 In addition to advising students, Erin plays an integral role in managing the Federal Work Study program for the campus, helping students gain valuable work experience while earning financial aid.
-Additionally, she serves on the training committee for Student Services, focusing on professional development for their team.

 As a certified financial coach, Erin is committed to empowering students with the tools and knowledge they need to make informed financial decisions.